mnot/I-D/httpbis-retry/draft.md

 However, interest in extending, redefining or just clarifying HTTP's retry semantics is increasing, for a number of reasons:

-* Since HTTP/1.1's requirements were written, there has been a substantial amount of experience deploying and using HTTP, leading implementations to refine their behaviour, often diverging from the specification.
+* Since HTTP/1.1's requirements were written, there has been a substantial amount of experience deploying and using HTTP, leading implementations to refine their behaviour, arguably diverging from the specification.

 * Likewise, changes such as HTTP/2 {{?RFC7540}} might change the underlying assumptions that these requirements were based upon.